Updated May 18, 2020 -4:00pm

 During this unprecedented global health crisis, Uptown Greenwood, remains committed to serving and promoting our local businesses.
 Below is a list of resources that may prove helpful for your business as we navigate thee challenging times.
 This list will be maintained and updated as new information becomes available.
 We stand with our local businesses, ready to assist in whatever ways we can.

 Small Business Funding

-SBA Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
+- SBA Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
+These loans may be forgivable and are applied for through local SBA lenders (banks).
 Click here to learn more.

 Small Business Response Resources